Gildara/100-days-of-code/log.md

 **Plan**: Try to finish pig latin challenge.
 If time I can start looking at the CSS3 extension gradients section.

+**Today's Progress**: Finished the pig Latin challenge.
+Started looking at chrome css3 gradient extension.
+Codepen doesn't like it at all.

+**Thoughts**: I don't know if I am getting better at this, or if I have just been hitting a different kind of problem, but this seems easier.
+I mean, it still takes me extremely long, but I am not sitting stumped for days.

+### Day 17: August 2, 2017

+**Plan**: Try to figure out how to do these css3 gradients.
+I that starts getting too stressful, I can check out the next freecodecamp problem.

 **Today's Progress**:

 **Thoughts**: